zengzhi2015/SS_TC_BS/README.md

 # Probability-based Framework to Fuse Temporal Consistency and Semantic Information for Background Segmentation

-This is a legacy version used to reproduce part of the experiment in the work.
-Other codes of this work are temporarily privatized.
-These codes and other experimental results will be published along with the article.
+The following code is used to reproduce the experimental results in the article.

+## Part1: Reproducing the results in Table I

-Reproducing the result of our project consists of the following steps: (Note that you may install the jupyter notebook and tensorflow 1.12 to run the semantic model-related calculations.
+Reproducing the results in Table I consists of the following steps: (Note that you may install the jupyter notebook and tensorflow 1.12 to run the semantic model-related calculations.
 To evaluate the top model, we suggest to use the Clion IDE under the Linux environment.
 Also, one has to install opencv 3.x or 4.x in advance.)

 ## 1. [Training the Top model](./train_top_model)